What is India Post Payment Bank? What are the benefits of India Post Payments Bank account

 • Payments Banks can’t accept deposits from the NRI persons while commercial banks do not have any such restriction

 • Payment Banks need to use the words ‘Payments Bank’ in their name to look different from commercial banks

 • It is mandatory for Payments Banks to invest at least 75% of their total demand deposits in government securities also known as Statutary Liquidity Ratio with a maturity period of atleast 1year while commercial banks have to invest maximum 22% of demand deposits in such securities

 When was India Post Payments Bank (IPPB) launched?

-On September 1,2018 Prime Minister Narendra Modi launched the India Post Payments Bank(IPPB) it being the 3rd entity to receive Payments Banks permit,after Airtel and Paytm.
+On September 1,2018 Prime Minister Narendra Modi launched the India Post Payments Bank(IPPB) it being the 3rd entity to receive Payments Banks permit, after Airtel and Paytm.
 This Payments Bank of the Indian Postal Department works through its huge network of post offices, postmen and Grameen Dak Sevaks.
-The new payments Bank offers a range of products and services such as savings, current accounts, money transfer, direct transfers and also bills and utilities payments.
-These products and services are offered through multiple channels like counter services, micro atms , mobile banking app and sms using the bank’s state of the art technology pattern.
+The new payments Bank offers a range of products and services such as savings, current accounts, money transfer, direct transfers and also bills and utility payments.
+These products and services are offered through multiple channels like counter services, micro-ATMs, a , mobile banking app and SMS using the bank’s state of the art technology pattern.

-IPBB has been incoprporated as a public sector company under the Department of Post with 100% government equity and is governed by the Reserve Bank of India.
-Before the launch , the union cabinet had approved a 80% hike in spending on IPBB to Rs 1435 crore arming it to compete in the market with existing operators like Airtel and Paytm Payments Banks.
+IPBB has been incorporated as a public sector company under the Department of Post with 100% government equity and is governed by the Reserve Bank of India.
+Before the launch, the union cabinet had approved an 80% hike in spending on IPBB to Rs 1435 crore arming it to compete in the market with existing operators like Airtel and Paytm Payments Banks.
 This increase is meant to cover costs relating to technology and manpower.
-Account can be opened in IPBB by providing details like Adhar No. with KYC verification.
+An account can be opened in IPBB by providing details like Aadhar No. with KYC verification.